ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/base.md

 **Example**: Set to 1.5 to make zombies react to sounds from farther away.

+### FastForwardAtStart

+**What it does**: Speeds up the simulation when you first start a new game, so zombies spread out across the map quickly instead of all starting in the same spots.

+**Value**: True (fast forward enabled) or False (start normally)

+**Default**: True

+**How it works**: When enabled, the simulation runs 2000 ticks at 128x speed during initial startup.
+This makes zombies move away from their starting positions before the game begins, creating a more natural distribution across the map.

+**Example**: Set to True to have zombies already spread out when you start playing.
+Set to False if you want all zombies to start at their exact starting positions.

 ### GroupSize

 **What it does**: How many zombies are in each group.